stklcode/statify-blacklist/README.md

 No. It only prevent's _Statify_ from tracking, nothing more or less.

 ### Does live filtering impact performance? ###
-Yes, but probalby not noticeable.
+Yes, but probably not noticeable.
 Checking a single referer string against a (usually small) list should be negligible compared to the total loading procedure.
 If this still is an issue for you, consider deactivating the filter and only run the one-time-cleanup or activate the cron job.

 ### Is any personal data collected? ###